NoEndsNoGains/End-Of-Conflict/Book Proposal.md

 ## Tracking Impact

-The honest answer: there are many metrics that could matter.
-Many things that could be tracked.

-But what's most important is that the framework is used.
+What's most important is that the framework is used.
 Tested.
 Broken.

 What matters is real conflicts put through the framework and the results recorded.
 Where it worked.
 Where it didn't.
 Where it broke completely.
-That's the valuable data I am interested in (not even so much for myself but for others).
+That's the valuable data I am interested in.

 ### What I'm not offering: